 EntailmentUnitMention topStatement – the (complete) text fragment for which the fragment graph was built.

-org.apache.uima.jcas.JCas document – the CAS object with the annotation layers described in Section UIMA Type System for Transduction Layer
+org.apache.uima.jcas.JCas document – the CAS object holding the fragment annotation, with the annotation layers described in Section UIMA Type System for Transduction Layer

 FragmentAnnotation fragment – the (determined) fragment annotation from the input CAS for which the fragment graph was built.